Indonesia 2014 ""125 years Paleoanthropological Institute Indonesia"

 125 years Paleoanthropological Institute Indonesia on stamps of Indonesia 2014

-Indonesian Post planed to issue this set of stamps in order to commemorate 125 anniversary Paleoanthropological Institute of Indonesia exactly on the same date as for 25 years, on August 31.
-However, for some reasons, the issue was delayed.
-These stamps arrived post office almost two weeks later, on September 12, 2014
+Indonesian Post planned to issue this set of stamps in order to commemorate 125 anniversary Paleoanthropological Institute of Indonesia exactly on the same date as for 25 years, on August 31.
+However, for some reason, the issue was delayed.
+These stamps arrived at post office almost two weeks later, on September 12, 2014

 The following text is based on the text from the brochure included in the FDC with some notes added by the author of the website.